equalframework/equal-doc/Basics/Testing.md

 The **'expected'** field can be anything but **null**

 In the **'test'** part you can do pretty much any logic you want, but you have to **return** something in the end.
-When this 'test' function returns a value, it's going through some logic that tells us whether it's "ok" or "ko"
+When this 'test' function returns a value, it's going through the built-in function test() to tell us whether it's "ok" or "ko"

 To understand that we can look at the source code of **Tester.class.php** :